 2.)
 Pack the item well to protect from damage during shipping.
 The customer is solely responsible for providing safe shipment.
-We recommend a box or padded envelope.
-Please do not send any item back to us unprotected in a standard envelope.
+I recommend a box or padded envelope.
+Please do not send any item back unprotected in a standard envelope.

 3.)
 Be sure to include a note in the package with the exchange details and your return shipping address.

 4.)
-We also recommend insuring your package and procuring a tracking number.
+I also recommend insuring your package and procuring a tracking number.

-If you wish to place an order offline, please call 773-944-0541 or email firstname.lastname@example.org for further instructions.
+If you wish to place an order offline, please email firstname.lastname@example.org for further instructions.